Bala200166/TivaC_AirQuality_Monitoring/README.md

-Industrial Air Quality Monitoring System for Chemical Leak Detection:
+##Industrial Air Quality Monitoring System for Chemical Leak Detection:

-This repository contains all project files related to my work on chemical leak detection and safety monitoring using signal processing and embedded systems.
+This project focuses on developing a **real-time embedded system** for monitoring industrial air quality and detecting **toxic gas leaks** using sensor integration and signal processing techniques.
+It demonstrates expertise in **Embedded C**, **Tiva C microcontroller (TM4C123G)** programming, and **MATLAB-based analysis**.

+##Project Overview

+Chemical leaks in industrial environments can cause severe safety hazards.
+This system continuously monitors air quality parameters such as **temperature, gas concentration, and sound anomalies**, triggering early alerts in case of unsafe conditions.

+##Main features:
+- Real-time multi-sensor data acquisition.
+- Firmware written in **C** using Energia IDE for Tiva LaunchPad.
+- Signal filtering and data visualization using **MATLAB/Simulink**.
+- Wireless monitoring via **Bluetooth** communication.

 Contents: